afinetooth/afinetooth.github.io/_posts/2020-09-25-add-test-coverage-to-your-ci-pipeline-production.markdown

 Coverage report generated for RSpec to /home/circleci/project/coverage.
 4 / 5 LOC (80.0%) covered.
 ```

-And just like in our local environment, Simplecov is generating a coverage report and storing it in the `/coverage` directory.
+Just like in our local environment, Simplecov is generating a coverage report and storing it in the `/coverage` directory.

 ```ruby
 Coverage report generated for RSpec to /home/circleci/project/coverage.
 4 / 5 LOC (80.0%) covered.